Indische Party: Banning

-Exactly one year after the foundation of the IP all 3 founders were exiled to the Netherlands.
+The exile of E.F.E.
+Douwes Dekker was lifted in August 1917, Suwardi Suryaningrat in July 1918, and Dr Tjipto Mangunkusumo in July 1914.
 They were able to remain politically active and eventually return to the Dutch East Indies.
+Upon arrival in the Dutch East Indies, Dr Tjipto Mangunkusumo engaged in politics and later became a member of the PNI.
+Meanwhile, Dekker and Suwardi plunged into education.
+They each founded the ‘Ksatrian Instituut’ school and the Taman Siswa school, which meant strengthening the ranks of private schools that had been pioneered by the Muhammadiyah school.
 Tjipto became future president Sukarno's second political mentor, after an imprisonment in Banda he died in 1943.
-After Indonesia's declaration of independence in 1945 Douwes Dekker, now named Danoedirdja Setiaboeddhi, became minister of state in the cabinet of Indonesian prime minister Sjahrir.
+After Indonesia's declaration of independence in 1945 Douwes Dekker, now named Danoedirdja Setiaboeddhi to sound Indonesian, became minister of state in the cabinet of Indonesian prime minister Sjahrir.
 Soewardi became Indonesian minister of education in 1949, having changed his name to Ki Hadjar Dewantara in 1922.